 As an intern, you will live and train full-time on a host farm, receiving up to 1,500 hours of on-farm training and learning in-depth skills from your mentor.
-Your residential farm training experience is combined with farm tours, classes, and discussion circles throughout the region, as well as opportunities for independent study.
+Your on-farm training experience is combined with farm tours, classes, and discussion circles throughout the region, as well as opportunities for independent study.
 Interns are exposed to a vast array of knowledge and expertise by engaging in the daily life of vibrant, agricultural communities.

 On-farm training (~40+ hours/week)

 The Internship is a hands-on learning experience.
 The vast majority of your time will be spent learning by doing.
 You will train alongside your mentor and independently to develop skills while accomplishing daily tasks that move your host farm along through the season.